 - Modulate insulin resistance

-What are Healthy Levels?
+What are Healthy Levels of Glutathione?

-It is not a standard practice for most healthcare professionals to test glutathione levels, nor are most professionals trained on how to do so.
-The testing of glutathione levels is not very reliable either in part because the levels in your body fluctuate widely, although a number of companies are attempting to develop an accurate test.
+It is not a standard practice for conventional medicine doctors to test glutathione levels, nor are they trained on how to do so.
+The testing of glutathione levels is not very reliable either, in part because the levels in your body fluctuate widely, although a number of companies are attempting to develop an accurate test.

 The normal ranges in plasma:2

-Reduced GSH: 3.8 – 5.5 umol/L
+- Reduced GSH: 3.8 – 5.5 umol/L

-GSS (oxidized glutathione): 0.16 – 0.50 umol/L
+- GSS (oxidized glutathione): 0.16 – 0.50 umol/L

-Total glutathione (GSH+GSSG): 3.8 – 5.5 umol/L
+- Total glutathione (GSH+GSSG): 3.8 – 5.5 umol/L

-The standard reference range in RBCs:
+- The standard reference range in RBCs:

-1,000-1,900 umol/L (some clinicians consider 1,100 -1,200 umol/L to be “low.”)
+- 1,000-1,900 umol/L (some clinicians consider 1,100 -1,200 umol/L to be “low.”)

 - Lack of energy